metaclass-nl/tutorial-api-platform/README.md

 Required knowledge
 ------------------
+- maybe docker and docker-compose
+APi branches:
 - PHP 7
 - Symfony 4 or 5
 - Doctrine ORM
+React branches:
 - ES6
 - React.js
 - Redux
 - React Router
-- maybe docker and docker-compose
 You don't need to be an expert in these domains, basic working experience should be enough.

 Requirements